 Collin knows the world of television journalism inside and out.
 He’s collected some twenty-five awards for his writing, producing and on-air talent.
 These include the Columbia University-DuPont Award, a dozen regional Emmy awards and a National Daytime Emmy as well as awards from the American Film Festival, the Scott Newman Foundation, the National Education Association and the International Film Producers Association.
 He founded Dystar Television, Inc., producing documentary programs for domestic and worldwide syndication.
 Collin spent five years as head of the Documentary Unit for Gannett Broadcasting, producing news specials for all of the Gannett stations in the nation.
 Before that he was an on-air reporter for WXIA-TV, a reporter at the Hearst station in Milwaukee and reporter/anchor at the ABC affiliate in Green Bay, Wisconsin.
 For ten years Collin was Senior Vice-President of Production for the CWK Network, Inc, a multi-media company producing news stories, documentaries and web-based resources for more than fifty stations in the U.S.

 Collin is a graduate of Case Western Reserve University.
-He began working as a consultant for Speakeasy in 1988 and is currently delivers private coaching as well as leading a number of our content and style programs.
+He began working as a consultant for Speakeasy in 1988 and currently delivers private coaching as well as leading a number of our core content and style programs.

 Doris Bucher, M.Ed., M.P.S., CCC-SLP

-Nearly 30 years experience with Speakeasy clients.
+Nearly 40 years of experience with Speakeasy clients.
 A widely respected voice coach, who has worked with a boxing champion and a top CNN foreign correspondent.
 Holder of two masters degrees.
 That’s Doris.
 If you just looked at her experience and expertise, you might be a little intimidated.
 This is a real pro.
 But once in her presence, any intimidation you might have felt melts away.
 Learning becomes fun.
 At her direction you’re not even afraid to do things that seem a little silly at first.

 Perhaps the most important element in Doris’ biography is her love of the theater.
 As an accomplished actress and director, she has a great love and respect for “play,” and she understands how some very serious purposes can be accomplished through it.
 In Doris’ skillful hands, you recover some of that love of learning you had long ago.
 You stretch a little further.
 You try a little harder.
 You have fun.
 And you succeed.